 Nurx does require a prescription for certain medications.
 People should speak with a Nurx healthcare professional to get the necessary prescription.

 Is Nurx safe to use?

-However, individuals are encouraged to speak with their doctor before consulting with Nurx.
+However, individuals should consult their doctor before consulting with Nurx.

 How long does Nurx take to process?

-Customers can expect to receive their prescription within 3–5 business days, while individuals can also opt for expedited delivery.
+Customers can expect to receive their prescription within 3–5 business days.
+People also have the option to pay for expedited delivery.